Show your patriotic spirit by creating this DIY Wooden American Flag for your home that you can hang proudly all year long!

-With Memorial Day a little over a week ago I was inspired to make something patriotic for a wall on our front porch.
-I came across this idea and knew I had to try this!
-It’s a Wooden American Flag that I built myself, with help from my husband of course!
+With Memorial Day so close I was inspired to make something patriotic for a wall on our front porch.
+A Wooden American Flag was a perfect choice!

 *This post contains affiliate links, see my full disclosure for details.

-So first you need to decide what to build this with.
-I saw a tutorial for using a pallet but I wanted to use 1X4’s.
+First, you need to decide what material to build this with.
+I saw a tutorial for this project using a wood pallet.

 Now you have to decide how big you want it to be, then figure out what the dimensions your flag will be.

-So a standard flag is 3’X5′, so your flag needs to be 60% tall as it is wide.
-For me that meant 3.5 feet wide and about 2.1 feet tall.
+A standard size flag is 3’X5′, so your wood flag dimensions need to be 60% tall as it is wide.

 - 4 1x4x8 pieces of wood, I went with Pine